Actindo-AG/Documentation/PIM/Operation/02_ManageVariants.md

   > [Info] Note that changes of the defining attributes are also applied to the variant settings of the master product.
 Especially when you are using a SKU with the defining attribute values as a placeholder, it is not recommended to modify a defining attribute value.

 4. Click the [SAVE] button in the upper right corner.
-  The changes are saved.
+  The changes have been saved.
 The *Edit Product* view is closed.